Skip to content

 The second drawback with this shoe is that it’s not the most breathable so it can run a little hot at times.
 This shoe features a leather upper construction which is great for durability, but it causes the breathability to take a hit.

-The toe box and the midfoot and heel all have leather overlays, so if you’re lifting in longer sessions or hotter gyms, then be forewarned that this shoe will run a little warm compared to other weightlifting shoes that utilize more mesh in their upper.
+The toe box and the midfoot and heel all have leather overlays, so if you’re lifting in longer sessions or hotter gyms, then be forewarned that this shoe will run a little warm compared to other weightlifting shoes that have mesh in their upper.

 The final drawback with the Do-Win Weightlifting Shoes is their insole construction, and this very well may be something that only bothers me with these shoes.
 However, the insole in this model could be better from a grip and durability standpoint.